-Minor In Possession Charges In Michigan
+Effective Minor In Possession Attorneys in Southwest Michigan

 If you are underage and were stopped by police for any reason, and if the police had cause to suspect you were in possession of alcohol, you will likely be charged as a minor in possession (MIP).
 Underage drinking can result in losing your driver’s license until you are 21, as well as a criminal record.